devilAPI/soundcloud-adfree-uwp-app/README.md

 ## Disclaimer
 This is the official SoundCloud Xbox app, donwloaded as an APPX.
 It runs almost perfectly on Windows.

-**No code is edited, this file was directly pulled from the MS Store.
+**No code is edited, this file was directly pulled from the MS Store (It is signed by Microsoft too).
 It is ad-free because of a bug and can be fixed at anytime by SoundCloud.**

 I uploaded this here to make it more available for download, since you can't find the original SoundCloud APPXBundle file online.